HFHLogo

 • If they are, fall back a bit to clear some mental space for yourself.

-Set an intention to work on your emotional perspective as a hiker.
+Make a conscious decision to work on your emotional perspective as a hiker during your hike.

-Devote your thoughts to working out why you feel the way you feel when your uncomfortable feelings surface.
+Devote your thoughts to working out why you feel the way you feel when a particular uncomfortable feeling surfaces.

 Why would I suggest you do this?